annejeevan/write_a_blog_post/README.md

 # DSND

-This is a repository for Data Science Nanodegree
+This is a repository for Udacity's Data Science Nanodegree